saikotek/docs/pages/storage_and_backup/object_storage/Comparison_S3_Deployment/guide.en-gb.md

 ## Instructions

 > **Note:**
 > The following information pertains to the different deployment modes available in OVHcloud’s S3 Object Storage service.
 Select the mode that best suits your needs based on resilience, availability, and performance.
+You can identify which deployment mode is available for a given region on the [Object Storage - Endpoints and geoavailability document.](https://help.ovhcloud.com/csm/en-gb-public-cloud-storage-s3-location?id=kb_article_view&sysparm_article=KB0047382)

 ### 1. Introduction to Deployment Modes